ortus-boxlang/boxlang-docs/boxlang-language/reference/types/struct.md

 <details>
 <summary><code>append(struct2=[structloose], overwrite=[boolean])</code></summary>
-Appends the contents of a second struct to the first struct either with or without overwrite
+<p>Appends the contents of a second struct to the first struct either with or without overwrite

  Examples:
 *Append One Struct to Another:*